-At various intervals along the South Shore Road boundary, access strips connect the larger property to the town road.
-These are clearly shown on the survey.
+At various intervals along the South Shore Road, 20 ft. wide access strips connect BRCF to the boundary of this Town road.
+These narrow access strips are clearly shown on the survey map.
 Older monuments at corners include iron pipes and drill holes, as well as more recent capped rebars in some locations.
 For all other corners not already accurately monumented, new rebars with red caps were installed.
 For corners next to South Shore Road these rebars are set flush with the ground.
 All boundaries are blazed on nearby trees, with blazes facing in, along or out, depending on the actual path of the boundary.
 Corners to the southeast of Coldrain Pond were not located due to their being in wetlands.